Beat of Your Heart, single release

 I didn’t choose that thumbnail photo – that was YouTube’s decision.
 It looks like I’m about to burst into a bit of break-dancing, doesn’t it!

-I’m very happy with this song!
-I was anxious about releasing it because it’s got a different kind of sound than my EP songs.
+I’m very happy with this song.
+I was anxious about releasing it because it’s quite different from my EP songs.
 But it felt like the right way forward.

 I’ve been surprised by the reaction.
 Very supportive.
 Thanks a million for your messages and comments!
 I was thrilled too that it was included in Nialler9’s Irish Songs of the Week in the Irish Times.
 You don’t think of those things when you’re writing a song, but it really is very validating when there’s a positive outside response.
 So thank you.